aspose-html/Aspose.HTML-Products/html/en/net/generators/submit/_index.md

 1. Use the [CreateElement()](https://reference.aspose.com/html/net/aspose.html.dom/document/createelement/) method of Document class to create [HTMLInputElement.](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/) It creates the HTML element specified by tagName.
 1. Set values for the [Type](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/type/) and [Name](https://reference.aspose.com/html/net/aspose.html/htmlinputelement/name/) attributes.
 1. Use [SetAttribute()](https://reference.aspose.com/html/net/aspose.html.dom/element/setattribute/) method to add `value`, `disabled`, or other supported attributes with their values.
-1. Copy C# code for the HTML checkbox and use it in your project.
+1. Copy C# code for the submit button and use it in your project.

 {{<section other-generators>}}
 ---